DASISH/jmd-scripts/workflow-scripts/README.md

 There are two types of workflow for uploading data into CKAN

 1. uploading datasets one by one
-2. bulk uploading
+2. bulk uploading (parallel uploading)

-Most of the scrips in the workflow-scripts are for uploading datasets one by one.
+Most of the scripts in the workflow-scripts are for uploading datasets one by one.
 For bulk uploading

 Bulk uploading
 --------------